My car won’t start with jump

 If you’ve tried jump starting a dead battery and the car still won’t crank or cranks but won’t fire up, this post is for you.
 If your car won’t start with jump, start here

-Most common causes of car won’t start with jump
+Most common causes when your car won’t start with jump

 Mistake #1 The battery is severely discharged